Boussau/boussau.github.io/tutorials/TP6_CodonModels/index.md

 Finally, we consider that double mutations are very unlikely.
 As a result, the rate of substitution, say, from AAA to ACC, or from AAA to CCC, is equal to 0.

 Altogether, in order to build the 61x61 rate matrix $Q$, we have to consider all possible pairs of codons (C,D).
 For each of them, we determine whether they differ by only one nucleotide.
 If this is not the case, then we set $Q_{CD} = 0$.
 Otherwise, we determine the single nucleotide change that would lead from C to D (say, from nucleotide X to nucleotide Y), we read out the mutation rate for this nucleotide change from the 4x4 rate matrix $R$.
 Next, we determine whether the change is synonymous or non-synonymous.
 If synonymous, we say that $Q_{CD} = R_{XY}$.
 If non-synonymous, then $Q_{CD} = R_{XY} \omega$.

+The parameter $\omega$ acts as a multiplication in front of all non-synonymous mutations.
+As a result, it captures the relative rate of non-synonymous changes, compared to synonymous changes, which is often called $dN/dS$.
+Thus, for instance, if $\omega = 0.2$, then, this means that non-synonymous substitutions are on average 5 times less likely to occur than synonymous substitutions that would have the same underlying mutational propensity.

 {% section Implementation %}